glazzara/vaucanson1/doc/README.txt

 Using Vaucanson
 ===============

-We are sorry but we do not provide a documentation of Vaucanson.
+We are sorry but we do not provide a documentation of the Vaucanson library.

 However Vaucanson comes with several  demos.
 Looking at them is a good way to see what Vaucanson can do and how it works.
 Those demos can be found in the ``src/demos`` directory.

+The TAF-Kit (Typed Automata Functions) documentation can be found as the first chapter of the User's Manual (see ``doc/manual``).

 See Also
 ========